minosg/picrypt/README.md

 by moving it to a different OS, out of your controll.
 * User defined salt and password generation routines, allowing finer controll of the password generation logic.
-* Binary is stripped from objectrs and contains no strings that can be used as attack vectors.
+* Binary is stripped from objects and contains no strings that can be used as attack vectors.
 * Provides Several layers of extra protection if required, using sofware id's and sha1 of keyfiles.
-* Contains basic anti debugging techinques that do NOT break the flow but allert the user logic.
+* Contains basic anti-debugging techinques that do NOT break the flow but allert the user logic.
-* The nature of the action when tamper detection triggers or when run on not authorized hardware is left upon user's controll.
 * Easy to configure and use.
-* Contains a autocompile script that will detect the required hardware and software parameters and build it.
+* Contains a auto-compile script that will detect the required hardware and software parameters and build it.
 * Using hash defines to modify code space based on parameters.
 * Code is pre-processed before compillation to remove and hide sensitive information.
-* Can produce 8 and 16 Byte unlock codes.
+* Can produce 8 and 16 bytes unlock codes.
+* Supports encryption of multiple directories using the same key.
+* Systemd suport, directories can be automatically unlocked on start-up.

 ## Planned Featrues

 * Harware Dongle Key.
 * Optional Password generation using the full ASCII charset.
-* Automate the proccess of protecting multiple directories.
+* ~~Automate the proccess of protecting multiple directories.~~
-* Implement a systemd friendly unlock approach.
+* ~~Implement a systemd friendly unlock approach.~~

 ## Disclaimer